AbdullahAXR/Competition-tracker/doc/phase1.md

 3. The user's default email client is opened with the necessary information filled out.

+## 2.Browse competition website
+1. the user chooses a competition
+2. the user clicks on browse website
+3. built in broweser should open up viewing the competion website

 ### Exceptions

-3E.
+1.3E.
 The user has no default email client